lukereding/thoughts_on_giving_talks/README.md

 # thoughts_on_giving_talks

-best practices for giving academic talks
+A collection of thoughts on best practices for giving academic talks.